Subscribe, Share, Like, Comment…be the voice of the Free Press

 By Dr. Faisal Hassan.
-Edited By Adam Rizvi: During the Pre-Islamic era, years were marked with great events of history and there was a calendar dedicated to it as per the pagan traditions of Arabs, this period is known as the Age of Jahilia or the era of ignorance.
-A similar trend has set out recently among Muslims, where they get into festive spirit and celebrate new year through forwarded messages, status updates, organizing parties, and observing the change of the year.
+Edited By Adam Rizvi: During the Pre-Islamic era, years were marked with great events of history and there was a calendar dedicated to it as per the pagan traditions of Arabs, this period is known as the Age of Jahiliya of the era of ignorance.
+A similar trend has set out recently among Muslims, where they get into the festive spirit and celebrate the new year through forwarded messages, status updates, organizing parties, and observing the change of the year.

 The Gregorian calendar was developed by Pope Gregory XIII in the year 1582 AD, almost 1000 years after Muslims had received their own calendar.
-Pope decided to mark the beginning of a year on 1st January to celebrate circumcision of Prophet Isa (A.S.), making the Christians observe the change of year with an event that was historic for them, but still there were no rejoicing and celebrations attached to it by Pope.
+Pope decided to mark the beginning of a year on 1st January to celebrate the circumcision of Prophet Isa (A.S.), making the Christians observe the change of year with an event that was historic for them, but still, there were no rejoicing and celebrations attached to it by Pope.

-Someone once asked Salahuddin Ayyubi about why he never smiled even though he was more than just a victor, to which he expressed his grief about sufferings of Muslims of world.
-He was resentful about the defilement of Masjid Al Aqsa, the first ever Qibla of Islamic faith where Prophet Mohammed (S.A.W.W.) led the prayers and behind him stood all the messengers sent to earth by Allah almighty.
-Salahuddin believed truthfully that entire ummah was one body and he really felt the fever with which it suffered in his times, for which he stood and made the difference, that made him the person we know he was.
+Someone once asked Salahuddin Ayyubi why he never smiled even though he was more than just a victor, to which he expressed his grief about the sufferings of Muslims worldwide.
+He was resentful about the defilement of Masjid Al Aqsa, the first-ever Qibla of the Islamic faith where Prophet Mohammed (S.A.W.W.) led the prayers, and behind him stood all the messengers sent to earth by Allah Almighty.
+Salahuddin believed truthfully that the entire Ummah was one body and he really felt the fever with which it suffered in his times, for which he stood and made the difference, that made him the person we know he was.

-As water and oil don’t mix well, same is the case with calendars, Muslims have a lunar calendar which has absolutely no concept of celebrating the change of year while people following other faiths have a solar calendar which has its roots in pagan culture, marking the change of year attributed solely to god of change, Janus.
+As water and oil don’t mix well, the same is the case with calendars, Muslims have a lunar calendar that has absolutely no concept of celebrating the change of year while people following other faiths have a solar calendar which has its roots in a pagan culture, marking the change of year attributed solely to the god of change, Janus.

 By Dr. Faisal Hassan The writer is a Doctoral Scholar of Clinical Psychology at Aligarh Muslim University, Aligarh, India